 Second, the monstrous success of Pixar.
 Those movies only came out once every three years, but they were all huge.

 Third and the saddest of all.
-The lightening in a bottle triumph of Rugrats the Movie.
+The lightning in a bottle triumph of Rugrats the Movie.
 Indeed, and truly, I have no idea at all as to why some flick about toddlers and dookie jokes blew the doors off but at 100 million dollars it absolutely did.
 And the production cost was a paltry 25 million.

 Suddenly everybody was making crappy movie versions of 2D animated kid shows.
 SpongeBob, Pokémon, the Simpsons, Hey Arnold, more Rugrats movies.
 Somewhere in the neighborhood of fifteen to twenty of these things flooded the marketplace in the early 2000s.
 The only thing they had going for them was brand recognition.
-Why spend money on the expensive art of animation when the audiences are happy as a pig in shit to see slop like Doug’s First Movie.
+Why spend money on the expensive art of animation when the audiences are happy as a pig in shit to eat slop like Doug’s First Movie.

 Disney was no better than anyone else.
 In fact, they were worse.

 Due to Blockbuster’s abusive late fee system and the fact that it was a lot harder to pirate a DVD than it was VHS tape, there was a volcanic eruption in DVD sales in the early 2000s.
-If you were likely to watch a movie more than once, it made more sense to buy it rather than rent it.
+If you as a consumer were likely to watch a movie more than once, it made more sense to buy it rather than rent it.

 The DVD Bubble was inflated with all kinds of terrible sequels to Disney’s classics as well as their brand-new ones.
-Cinderella, Mulan, Tarzan, Sleeping Beauty, The Lion King, Aladdin, the Hunchback and freaking Bambi, all got multiple, unwanted and cheaply made straight to video sequels.
+Cinderella, Mulan, Tarzan, Sleeping Beauty, The Lion King, Aladdin, the Hunchback and freaking Bambi, all got multiple, unwanted, and cheaply made straight-to-video sequels.
 Disney blatantly prostituted the reputation of properties they had once held dear and had had the sense to dole out with an eye dropper in very rare re-releases.

 With all of that garbage being flung everywhere, the reputation of 2D animation went south so far as the typical American family was concerned.
 The Disney Renaissance ended with the box-office failure of Home on the Range.
 Nobody went to see it because the trailers made it look like cheap-ass DVD crap.
 That was how everyone responded to it.